paketo-buildpacks/rfcs/text/0000-create-java-specific-builder.md

 Another alternative is adding fewer additional JVM provideds to the existing builders.
 Each buildpack adds one layer to the image.
 If the 8 other JVM providers were included in the Java buildpack the number of layers would increase to 111.
 Still within the 127 max but inching closer.
 Perhaps a smaller set of JVM providers could be added instead of all 8.

-A third alternative is to create a JVM meta-buildpack that contains all the JVM provider buildpacks and allows configures the JRE/JDK dependencies.
+A third alternative is to create a JVM meta-buildpack that contains all the JVM provider buildpacks and configures the JRE/JDK dependencies.
 This would replace the current BellSoft Liberica buildpack.

-However, for all 3 alternatives, a Java-specific builder still reduces the size and speed of building a Java application.
+However, for all 3 alternatives, a Java-specific builder still reduces the size (number of layers in the builder) and speed (downloading fewer buildpacks) of building a Java application and provides growing room to add additional buildpacks like the APMs.

 ## Implementation